 There must be some intention or motive behind why they do so.

-Either, they want to ruin your reputation or spoil your mood.
+Either, they want to get under your skin or spoil your positive mood.

 So, before reacting, think about that.